October 1, 2011 - February 26, 2012

 De Bretteville, Sheila Levrant.
 "The Los Angeles Woman's Building: A Public Center for Woman's Culture."
 New Space for Women / edited by Gerda R. Wekerle, Rebecca Peterson, and David Morley.
 Boulder, Colo.: Westview Press, 1980.
 [PDF.
 Login may be required.]

 De Bretteville, Sheila, Judy Chicago, and Arlene Raven.
 FSW Brochure, 1973.
 [PDF]

 Deepwell, Katy, ed.
 New Feminist Art Criticism: Critical Strategies.
-Manchester, New York: Manchester University Press, 1995.
+Manchester, N.Y.: Manchester University Press, 1995.